-ElectricAccelerator submake stubs allow your existing recursive builds to behave like a single logical Make instance to ensure fast, correct parallel builds.
-Stubs do introduce new behavior, however, that may appear as build failures.
-This section describes what constructs are not supported and what must be changed to make ElectricAccelerator stubs compatible with submake stubs.
+Submake stubs allow your existing recursive builds to behave like a single logical Make instance to ensure fast, correct parallel builds.
+Stubs do introduce new behavior, however, that might appear as build failures.
+This section describes what constructs are not supported and what must be changed to make stubs compatible with submake stubs.